 Longitudinal Dental Foundation Training

-A two-year integrated programme within different clinical settings was first introduced in Scotland in 1996.
-By extending the supported and supervised environment for a second year, this two-year programme aimed to broaden trainee experience in both primary and secondary care, thereby improving standards of patient care and enabling trainees to make an informed career choice.17, 18 An independent evaluation17 of this two-year programme was found to offer an improved understanding of primary and secondary care with suggestion that trainees gained more advanced clinical skills, greater adaptability and helped to inform career decisions.17 However, concerns included lack of continuity of patient care within the six-month blocks of hospital/community settings and organisational and infrastructural issues.17
+A two-year integrated programme within different clinical settings was first introduced in England and Scotland in 1996.
+By extending the supported and supervised environment for a second year, this two-year programme aimed to broaden trainee experience in both primary and secondary care, thereby improving standards of patient care and enabling trainees to make an informed career choice.17, 18 An independent evaluation17 of this two-year programme in Scotland was found to offer an improved understanding of primary and secondary care with suggestion that trainees gained more advanced clinical skills, greater adaptability and helped to inform career decisions.17 However, concerns included lack of continuity of patient care within the six-month blocks of hospital/community settings and organisational and infrastructural issues.17

-Twentyyears on from this initial pilot programme17, 2-year integrated training programme still available to the new dental graduate but within England there are only 24 places each year in two regions; Yorkshire & Humber and the North East (known as General Professional Training (GPT)).3 These integrated two-year training programmes vary with regards to the specialty, duration and timing of rotations19 but combine the elements of both DFT and DCT year 1 with trainees spending time in both primary and secondary care environments over the two years.20
+Twenty-three years on from this initial pilot programme17, 2-year integrated training programmes are still available to the new dental graduate but are now only within England and there are only 24 places each year in two regions; Yorkshire & Humber and the North East.3 Previously known as Longitudinal Dental Foundation Training (LDFT), DFTDCT (Longitudinal) is now the term used for the two-year integrated training pathway provided by HEEYH.
+The change in terminology was to improve recognition and understanding of the training pathway and occurred whilst this research was being conducted, therefore for the purposes of this study, the term LDFT will continue to be used throughout this paper.
+A similar two-year scheme run by Health Education England across the North East (HEENE) is referred to as General Professional Training (GPT).
+These integrated two-year training programmes vary with regards to the specialty, duration and timing of rotations19 but combine the elements of both DFT and DCT year 1, with trainees working in both primary and secondary care environments over the two years.20

 The LDFT scheme introduced in 2010 by HEEYH, offers an integrated programme with trainees working in both primary and secondary settings over a split- or alternate-week rotation throughout the two years.
-There is a dedicated Training Programme Director (TPD) and study programme
+There is a dedicated Training Programme Director (TPD) and study programme.
+Six dental practices each year are paired to a secondary care placement based within various settings; hospitals and community dental clinics.
+Trainee experience varies dependent on placement including opportunities for experience in OMFS, Oral Surgery, Restorative, Orthodontics, Paediatric and Special Care Dentistry.

 Rationale for Research

 With post-qualification training playing an increasingly important role in the development of a safe, independent practitioner3, standardised, high quality training is essential for the newly qualified dental graduate.
 To practise dentistry within the NHS, the newly qualified dental graduate must complete a one-year DFT training programme based within one primary dental care setting under the supervision of one educational supervisor.
-In contrast to this, medical graduates complete a two-year Foundation Programme across different specialties, different healthcare settings, with a number of supervisors.21 This two-year medical Foundation Programme was identified to be broadly comparable to the integrated two-year LDFT programme within dentistry.22, 23 The need to fully scope and evaluate the LDFT training model has been identified.3 With the exception of a study exploring a pilot two-year integrated programme in Scotland over twenty years ago17, there appears to have been no further research into an integrated two-year post-qualification dental training programme and a lack of evidence comparing the three different post-qualification dental training pathways; DFT, LDFT and DFTDCT.
+In contrast to this, medical graduates complete a two-year Foundation Programme across different specialties, different healthcare settings, with a number of supervisors.21 This two-year medical Foundation Programme was identified to be broadly comparable to the integrated two-year LDFT programme within dentistry.22, 23 The need to fully scope and evaluate the LDFT training model has been identified.3 With the exception of a study exploring a pilot two-year integrated programme in Scotland over twenty years ago17, there appears to have been no further research into an integrated two-year post-qualification dental training programme and a lack of evidence comparing the three different post-qualification dental training pathways; DFT, LDFT and DFT+DCT1.

 Aim & Objectives: